 Thorough and comprehensive high blood pressure tests are offered by the NYC cardiologist Dr. Steven Reisman of the New York Cardiac Diagnostic Center.
-High blood pressure is a risk factor for heart disease and stroke.
-High blood pressure tests as offered by the NYC cardiologist are fast, painless, and can save your life.
+High pressure, or hypertension, is a risk factor for heart disease and stroke.
+High blood pressure tests as offered by our heart doctors are fast, painless, and can save your life.

 Dr. Steven Reisman is very smart and has great bedside manners.
 He will send as much time as you need and will have a plan to help you get better.
 The office staff is very nice and can always get you an appointment in a reasonable amount of time and he takes insurance. ~ Google